cosdata/cosdata-public-docs/src/content/docs/getting-started/introduction.md

 > **Open Source**: Cosdata is fully open-source and available on <a href="https://github.com/cosdata/cosdata" target="_blank" rel="noopener noreferrer">GitHub</a>.
 We welcome contributions and feedback from the community!

+> **New to vector databases?** Read our [Vector Databases 101 guide](/guides/vector-databases-101/) for a foundational overview and links to our educational blog series.

 ## Tackling Modern Search Challenges

 In today's data-rich environment, traditional keyword-based search methods are no longer sufficient.
 Organizations face several key challenges: